FirstLegoLeague/displaySystem/readme.md

 A gallery of images.
 Partially transparent images may be used to display for example some logos in corners of the screen.
 Note that in addition to displaying images, you can use a custom css stylesheet to completely customize your experience (this is somewhat of a more advanced usage though).

+Another option for gallery is to display arbitrary pages.
+These will be displayed in an `iframe`.
+Note that not all websites can be displayed this way.
+Some of them do not allow rendering in an iframe.

 Configuration options:

 - `visible`: initial visibility, defaults to false,